jnduli/blog_jnduli.co.ke/content/drafts/tasklite_setup.rst

 TODO:
  add section on basic usage
- add section explaining recuring vs repeating tasks
+ add section explaining recuring vs repeating tasks problem with my syncing: what happens if I update a file that is old.
+ It gets a new mod date and changes the server.

 Managing tasks that I wanted to do using vim and vimwiki was becoming